Colorado Rail Adventure

 Day 7 - Royal Gorge Route Railway

-Today explore the Royal Gorge canyon's depths aboard the restored Royal Gorge Route Railroad in the first-class vista-dome car where you will be served a delicious lunch as the train travels on the historic former Rio Grande Railroad tracks.
+Today explore the Royal Gorge canyon's depths aboard the restored Royal Gorge Route Railroad in the first-class vista-dome car.
 A highlight of the journey is the stop at “Hanging Bridge” on the narrowest point in the chasm.
 The excursion concludes with a visit to the soaring Suspension Bridge and the inclined railway from the rim to the river's edge.
 After such an amazing day, the group will drive back to Denver, where the evening will be at your leisure.
 Overnight DoubleTree Stapleton North, Denver.
-(B, L)
+(B, D)

 Day 8 - Denver